Full BEL installation guide

 Verify your installation

-You have successfully installed BEL onto your cluster, in such a way that (thanks to the lifecycle automation operator) future upgrades are trivial and can be managed in a purely declarative, GitOps workflow.
+You have successfully installed the enterprise distribution of Linkerd onto your Kubernetes cluster, in such a way that (thanks to the lifecycle automation operator) future upgrades are trivial and can be managed in a purely declarative, GitOps workflow.

-You have successfully installed a production-ready BEL deployment onto your Kubernetes cluster.
+You have successfully installed the enterprise distribution of Linkerd onto your Kubernetes cluster.

-You have successfully installed BEL onto your cluster.
+You have successfully installed the enterprise distribution of Linkerd onto your Kubernetes cluster.
 Note that your installation is optimized for non-production traffic such as demos and experiments.